Yasi92/Happy-Pet/README.md

 - The template and functions for 404 and 500 pages were provided by my mentor **Richard Wells**.
 - Styling active element menu in flask has been learned from [here](https://stackoverflow.com/questions/22173041/styling-active-element-menu-in-flask)
 - The dynamic copyright year is learned form [here](https://stackoverflow.com/questions/43714006/how-can-one-create-a-dynamic-copyright-date-without-document-write-in-javascri)
-- The "Read More" method on the book description section has been borrowed from [here](https://www.freakyjolly.com/custom-jquery-function-read-more-and-read-less/)
-- The back to previouse page button is learned from [here](https://css-tricks.com/snippets/javascript/go-back-button/)
-- The load More button and slicing items on the profile page and books.html is learned from [here](https://www.youtube.com/watch?v=XFXDZrjimrY)
 - The back to top button is learned from this thread on stackoverflow [here](https://stackoverflow.com/questions/14249998/jquery-back-to-top)
-- The hover effect on the links is borrowed from [here](http://ianlunn.github.io/Hover/)
-- The fadeIn effect on the book cards is learned from [here](https://stackoverflow.com/questions/54384218/fade-in-effect-for-div-without-id)

 ## Acknowledgements <a id="ackn"></a>

 - Special thanks to my mentor **Richard Wells** for his constant valuable feedback and ideas throughout the project.